Author: Joanne Danckwardt of One Agency JD Property Agents

 For buyers, it’s a more challenging story.
-If you’re in this boat, you’ve probably been looking at Wollongong property market forecasts more than most.
+If you’re in this boat, you’ve probably been looking at the Wollongong property market forecasts more than most.
 The thing is, we don’t know what is going to happen in the Wollongong real estate market.

-Property will always go up and down in the short term, but in the long term it has always grown.
+By doing this, hopefully the property you choose will be suitable for a long period of time.
+Therefore, it doesn’t really matter what is happening in the market today.
+In fact, over the next 10 years, it won’t matter if you bought at the top of the market, or the bottom of the market.
+Within that decade, your home is likely to look like you bought it for a bargain.Property will always go up and down in the short term, but in the long term it has always grown.
 This means if you’re willing to be patient, the real estate market will give back to you.
 Don’t try to pick the market, but rather pick the house.
 If you find the house you want, don’t delay.
 Buy the one that you want.

 Joanne Danckwardt is a licensed real estate agent who covers the Fairy Meadow, Balgownie, Mount Ousley and Mount Pleasant areas.
 Her high degree of personal involvement, means she understands her clients and tailors a process to suit, with all efforts geared to produce exceptional real estate results.
 Her exceptional market knowledge and excellent negotiation skills means she stays ahead of the curve in the real estate market.
 Joanne can be contacted on [email protected] or 0426 264 771.
 To learn how to make the transition for your current home into aged care, register for the free short course HERE.